 Matala Rajapaksa International Airport (MRIA) - On par with the 'new-normal' status, the commercial aircraft operations at the MRIA have been recommenced since December 2020.
 CAASL has renewed the MRIA's Aerodrome Certification for the year.
-In this connection. the significant contribution made by the Airport Operator i.e., Airport and Aviation Services (Sri Lanka) Ltd, in the areas of Safety, Security and Passenger Handling, is noted.
+In this connection.
+The significant contribution made by the Airport Operator i.e., Airport and Aviation Services (Sri Lanka) Ltd, in the areas of Safety, Security and Passenger Handling, is noted.
 MRIA accommodated several charter flights in the recent past and carriers also have shown interest in scheduled passenger and all-cargo aircraft operations.
 These carriers would enjoy a variety of concessions granted by the State whilst increasing movement to and from Sri Lanka.

-SriLankan Airlines Ltd being the designated Ground Handling Agent at the MRIA, is looking at the improvements, giving priority for cargo export operations.
+SriLankan Airlines Ltd being the designated Ground Handling Agent at the MRIA, is looking at the improvements, giving priority for cargo operations.

-MRIA, located in lush greenery, is a landmark and a sign of prosperity in the southern Sri Lanka.
-It has an attractive terminal building, comprising 12 Check-in Desks, which spans around 12,000 sq km.
+MRIA, located in lush greenery, is a landmark and a sign of prosperity in southern Sri Lanka.
+It has an attractive terminal building, comprising 12 Checkin Desks, which spans around 12,000 sq km.
 It has two piers and boasts of a runway capable of handling the largest commercial aircraft operating today.

 MRIA, is Sri Lanka's 2nd International Airport.
-This was commissioned for commercial operations on 18th March 2013 by the then President of the Republic, His Excellency Mahinda Rajapaksha.
+This was commissioned for commercial operations on 18th March 2013 by the then President of the Republic, His Excellency Mahinda Rajapaksa.
 It was a lavish celebration which was graced by the immediate commitment by two foreign carriers for scheduled operations.

-In connection with the said celebrations, the Chairman of the Civil Aviation Authority was instrumental in organizing the 'Flight of Celebration' originating from the United State which carried Sri Lankan expatriates in the US and US citizens.
-Idea was to recognize the national pride as well, so that the National Carrier was selected for the second leg of the journey from the United Arab Emirates (UAE).
-Now that I as the Chairman CAASL, it is my privilege and duty to contribute for President Gotabhaya Rajapaksa's Policy Frame Work 'Vistas of Prosperity and Splendor'
+The undersigned was instrumental in organising the 'Flight of Celebration' originating from the United State which carried Sri Lankan expatriates in the US and US citizens.
+The idea was to recognise the national pride as well, so that the National Carrier was selected for the second leg of the journey from the United Arab Emirates (UAE).
+Now as the Chairman CAASL, it is my privilege and duty to contribute for President Gotabhaya Rajapaksa's Policy Frame Work 'Vistas of Prosperity and Splendour'.